 Ecamm Live supports 4K live streaming, but you'll need the following in order to have a successful 4K stream:

-- Chrome or Firefox will be needed to view the broadcast in 4K on YouTube.
-Apple's Safari web browser doesn't offer 4K resolution on YouTube.
+Chrome, Firefox or the latest Safari will be needed to view the broadcast in 4K on YouTube.
+Older versions of Apple's Safari web browser didn't offer 4K resolution on YouTube.

 Setting Ecamm Live's Stream Size to 4K